johnmiller1963/resume/README.md

 Code Institute MS1

-Ref for transparent pngs used https://onlinepngtools.com/create-transparent-png
+Ref for transparent pngs used https://onlinepngtools.com/create-transparent-png Ref for text carousel used in projects https://codepen.io/cassidoo/pen/MyaWzp

 Things that don't work, but need to move on for now ;-)